 - Tell them about where they could go to.

-- Check our website for stories of people who have been helped through counselling and encourage the person to read them.
+- Review the stories of people who have been helped through counselling and encourage the person to read them.